maninzo1/SENG-LIVE-083021/phase-4/04_rails_serializers/EXERCISE.md

 - When we visit the Book show page, we can also display a list of the book's readers.

 Do the following:
-- create a `BookIndex` and `Book` serializer.
+- create a `Book` and `BookDetail` serializer.
-- The `BookIndex` will display a list of books with just the attributes that you choose
+- The `BookSerializer` will display a list of books with just the attributes that you choose
-- The `BookShow` will display those attributes and also the readers of the book
+- The `BookDetailSerializer` will display those attributes and also the readers of the book

 Test your work in Postman or the browser and then if you like, try to boot up this [react client](https://github.com/DakotaLMartinez/reading_list_client) and see if it works!